the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 There is no pressure to accept a T badge straight away.
 You can ask to voice and/or tag a few fleets, see if it's for you.
 All thats required is an L badge!
 You can ask any full FC to do a tryout, you can do up to five tryouts.

+If you have any doubts or questions, ask any FC, FC Trainer or council !

 # Joining the training program

 To officially join the training program you need an **L tag** and a fully skilled **primary booster** (no starter skills on waitlist) . the HQ mailing list has an EOS fit.